wighawag/bleeps/README.md

 ## fleek github integration

 For `web:build` you can also use [fleek](https://fleek.co) so that building and ipfs deployment is done automatically.
-The repo provide a `.fleek.json` file already setup for staging.
+The repo provide a `.fleek.json` file already setup for demo.

 The only thing needed is setting up the environment variables (VITE_THE_GRAPH_HTTP, VITE_CHAIN_ID).
 You can either set them in fleek dashboard or set them in `.fleek.json`